Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 like with the SPC/E code (Ref.
 3).
 We need the initial coordinate file mh3.exyz and quaternions mh3.q.
 It runs up to t= 1.7 x 10^(-8) s with E_x = 3. x 10^7 V/cm, which is terminated suddenly due to
 collapse of methane hydrate.
-Energies and scatter plots of molecules, the distribution of cosine's in the x-direction are shown in the PDF file "MDTip5pWater-7.pdf" (https://arxiv.org/abs/2311.01182).
+Energies and scatter plots of molecules, the distribution of cosine's in the x-direction are shown in the PDF file "MDTip5pWater-7.pdf", the new version at https://arxiv.org/abs/2311.01182v7 (2024).

 As natural resources, however, the methanes are 60 times environmentally more hazardous materials than carbon dioxide.
 Methane hydrates that will be mined and then burnt in air